 - The emotions of war and peace

 - The political emotions of family life

 Scholars from any discipline who are thinking about politics and emotions in a social context are invited to send an abstract of 150 words, plus a short biography, to firstname.lastname@example.org by 5pm, Monday 18 February 2019, AEST.
 Enquiries can be made to the same address.

 A PDF of the Call for Papers can be downloaded HERE.

-A full program – together with information about keynote speakers, conference registration, conference accommodation options, the conference dinner, and postgraduate registration scholarships – will be published here in mid-2019.
+A full program – together with information about conference registration, conference accommodation options, the conference dinner, and postgraduate scholarships – will be published here in the coming months.
 Please check back regularly for details.

 Associate Professor Deb King and Dr Michelle Peterie

 The Australian Sociological Association’s Sociology of Emotions and Affect Thematic Group (TASA SEA)